redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ### Troubleshooting

 Cache hit rate is usually only relevant for caching workloads.
-Eviction will begin after the database approaches its max memory capacity.
+Eviction will begin after the database approaches its maximum memory capacity.

 A high or increasing rate of evictions will negatively affect database latency, especially if the rate of necessary key evictions exceeds the rate of new key insertions.